MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - peripheral districts are overlooked,
 - recognisability correlates with **exposure, centrality, and cultural salience**, not geographic size.

-These asymmetries form **cognitive maps** — mental representations shaped by salience rather than spatial accuracy.
+These asymmetries form **cognitive maps** - mental representations shaped by salience rather than spatial accuracy.

-This project applies the same logic to **multimodal LLMs**, enabling direct **human–AI comparison**.
+This project applies the same logic to **multimodal LLMs**, enabling direct **human-AI comparison**.

 ---

-## 2. Data — Multimodal Urban Inputs
+## 2. Data - Multimodal Urban Inputs

 ### Urban Coverage
 - **Geography:** All 33 boroughs of Greater London